APEL

 Further support and guidance

-A recording of the most recent session (14th May 2025) can be found here.
-In this session we discussed;
+A recording of the most recent session (6 August 2025) can be found here

-The next APEL Q&A will take place on Wednesday 2nd July at 7pm You can find a zoom invitation here.
+The next APEL Q&A will take place on Wednesday 5 November 2025 at 7.00pm.
+You can find a zoom link here